 Specifically, what an EN in the Navy does is:

-- Align piping systems for oil, water, and air for controlling the operation of diesel engines used for ship propulsion and service systems.
+- Align the necessary oil, water, and air piping systems to the diesel engines used for both propulsion and service systems.

-- Control operation of diesel generators used to produce electrical power.
+- Maintain and repair the diesel generators used to create ship electrical power.

-- Repair or replace valves, pumps, heat exchangers, compressors, steam turbines, and hydraulic or pneumatic control devices.
+- Maintain and repair heat exchangers, compressors, steam turbines, and hydraulic or pneumatic controls.

-The EN work environment includes main engine rooms, auxiliary machinery rooms, engine rooms, or shops.
+The EN work environment includes the main engine rooms, machinery rooms, engine rooms, or shops.
 Usually, these locations are hot and noisy.
+They may also work outdoors on small watercraft.

 ENs must be able to work closely with their shipmates, and sometimes with limited supervision.